bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ![Policy sets](images/terraform_cloud_policy_sets.png "Policy sets")

-Finally, go to your workspace's main page and queue a run.
-Don't worry if it fails, this just primes the runs to be automated with future GitHub pull requests.
+Finally, go to your workspace's main page and queue a run; don't worry if it fails, this just primes the runs to be automated with future GitHub pull requests.

 ![Queue a plan](images/tfc_queue.png "Queue a plan")